Frequently Asked Questions

 How many treatments will I need?

 Number of treatments varies widely from case to case.
-Simple musculoskeletal injuries of a structural nature affecting low back, neck and shoulder usually only require a couple of treatments with the Miles Method®.
+Simple musculoskeletal injuries of a structural nature affecting lower back, neck and shoulder usually only require a couple of treatments with the Miles Method®.
 Chronic conditions that a patient has had for a long time generally take longer to resolve.
-Other considerations are age and health of the patient as well as lifestyle choices that can affect positive outcomes.
-Weekly treatments are common treatment schedule however two or three times per week might be necessary for acute cases.
+Other considerations are age and health of the patient as well as lifestyle choices that can affect positive outcomes and provide benefits from acupuncture treatments.
+Weekly appointments are a common treatment schedule however two or three times per week might be necessary for acute cases.